trailofbits/on-edge/README.md

 An example can be found in the [example](example) subdirectory.

+Note that while global state changes in the shadow thread will be reported, they will still occur.
+Be aware that if, say, those changes have external effects (e.g., a write to a database on an external machine), then those effects will happen _twice_: once in the main thread and once in the shadow thread.
+(Of course, this is exactly the sort of problem that OnEdge is meant to detect.)

 ## Testing OnEdge

 OnEdge itself can be tested in two ways: